-SC shootings: Suspect made call before opening fire
+South Carolina shootings: Suspect made call before opening fire

 Story highlights

-- Teen made call a minute before he started shooting, authorities say
+- Teen made call a minute before he started shooting at school, authorities say

-- A teacher and two students suffered injuries
+- Father killed earlier; a teacher and two students suffered injuries, they say

-(CNN)A minute before a teen allegedly opened fire at an elementary school playground in South Carolina, he called his grandparents' cellphone, sobbing and mumbling unintelligibly, authorities say.
+(CNN)A minute before a teen allegedly opened fire at an elementary school playground in South Carolina, he called his grandparents' cell phone, sobbing and mumbling unintelligibly, authorities say.

 It was 1:44 p.m. local time.

-His grandparents could barely hear the 14-year-old because of his crying, CNN affiliate WYFF reported.
+His grandparents could barely hear the 14-year-old because of his crying, CNN affiliate WYFF-TV in Greenville reported.
 So they headed next door, where he lived, to check on him.

-But instead of the teen, the grandparents found the body of their son -- his father.
-Their grandson was nowhere to be found, according to the affiliate.
+But instead the grandparents found their son -- the teen's father -- dead in the home.

-At about 1:45 p.m., a teacher called 911 to report a shooting at the playground behind nearby Townville Elementary School.
+At about 1:45 p.m.
+Wednesday, a teacher called 911 to report a shooting at the playground behind nearby Townville Elementary School

 What happened?

-The teen allegedly drove a Dodge Ram onto school property and jumped a fence to access the playground, according to CNN affiliate WNHS.
+The teen allegedly drove a Dodge Ram onto school property and jumped a fence to access the playground, according to CNN affiliate WHNS-TV in Greenville.
 It said he never entered the school.

-By the time the gunfire stopped, he'd wounded two students and a teacher, authorities say.
+By the time the gunfire stopped, he had wounded two students and a teacher, authorities said.

-The teen, who was not identified because he is a minor, was taken down by a volunteer firefighter and detained by deputies.
+Deputies detained the teen, who was not identified because he is a minor, after a volunteer firefighter took him down.

 3 wounded, father dead

-The father, who was identified as Jeffrey Osborne, 47, suffered gunshot wounds, Anderson County Coroner Greg Shore said.
+The father, who was identified as Jeffrey Osborne, 47, suffered fatal gunshot wounds, Anderson County Coroner Greg Shore said.

-Away from the home, at the elementary school 2 miles away, one male student was critically injured with a gunshot to the leg and another boy was struck in the foot.
+At the elementary school 2 miles away, one male student was critically injured with a gunshot to the leg, and another boy was struck in the foot.
 A female teacher was wounded in the shoulder, sheriff's Capt.
 Garland Major said.

 The teacher and one student were treated at a local health center and released Wednesday evening, hospital spokesman Ross Norton told CNN.
 A third victim was transported to a hospital in critical condition, officials said.